All Collections

 Updated over a week ago

 With the delayed download option, you make sure that tickets are already sold, but can only be downloaded later by ticket buyers.
 That way, the chance of black marketeering and fraud is smaller.
 Stager has an integration with TicketSwap.
-This ensures that delayed download tickets can already be resold via TicketSwap.
+This ensures that delayed download tickets can already be resold via TicketSwap, if you allow this.
 This is called 'Sealed tickets'.
 The ticket buyer cannot see the ticket itself, but can resell it.

 Activate delayed tickets